 NOTE 1—In the case of rule e), the STA selects a new random number using the current value of CW[AC], and the retry counters are not updated (as described in 9.21.2.5 (Multiple frame transmission in an EDCA TXOP); backoff procedure invoked for event a)).

 NOTE 2—For both an HT and a VHT STA, an EDCA TXOP is obtained based on activity on the primary channel (see 9.21.2.3 (Obtaining an EDCA TXOP)).
-The width of transmission is determined by the CCA status of the non-primary channels during the PIFS interval before transmission (see 9.21.2.5 (Multiple frame transmission in an EDCA TXOP)).
+The width of transmission is determined by the CCA status of the non-primary channels during the PIFS interval before transmission (see VHT description in 9.3.2 (Procedures common to both DCF and EDCAF)).

 Sharing an EDCA TXOP(11ac)